- Now, back to our regularly scheduled program…

 - Now I know what to do—you just made yourself obsolete

-- You don’t need these services just because English isn’t your first language
+- You don’t need these services only because English isn’t your first language

 - How can you do all the jobs usually done by specialized teams?